teemoo7/sugoku/README.md

 ## Example

-Below is an example demonstrating who the solver works.
+Below is an example demonstrating how the solver works.

 ### Raw input